Mr-Smyth/circles/docs/Testing.md

 ---

-## Testing of edit parents functionality:
+## Testing of Assign parents functionality:
-Edit Parents, will grab the parents, if they exist, of the person being created/edited, and display them.
+Assign Parents, will grab the parents, if they exist, of the person being created/edited, and display them.
-It also allows for editing/updating of the parents.

 ### Initial Testing: